deepdoctection/deepdoctection/docs/tutorials/Project_Training.md

 wandb.finish()
 ```

-### Step 4: Setup training and monitoring training process
+## Step 4: Setup training and monitoring training process

 Next we setup our configuration and start our training.
 To monitor the training process with W&B dashboard
 we set `WANDB.USE_WANDB=True` as well as `WANDB.PROJECT=layout_detection`.
-We can stop the training process at each step we
+We can stop the training process at each step
-want.
-To resume training, please follow Step 5.
+we want.

 ```python